AsherBarak/angular2fun/docs/DEV_ENVIRONMENT_OVERVIEW.md

 ﻿#Development environment overview
-This document provides a short overview the setup of the development environment.
+This document provides a short overview of the development environment.

 ##Node
 Development is node based and requires [Node.js](https://nodejs.org/) to be installed and some understanding of the works of Node.js and [npm](https://www.npmjs.com/).